p-wldz/react-router-manager/README.md

 # react-router-manager
 Using React Router and creating helpers, for using named routers.
 Creating links etc.

-## Problem with router which may you have
+## Problem with router which you may have
 Always the layout for URL is a problem, if router are like
 - /customers
-- /cutomers/55
+- /customers/55

 this is not exactly a problem, problem comes when you need to generate more complicated route like:
 - /customers/55/manage/projects